These bright and colorful Sprinkle Cookies have a wonderfully soft and chewy texture and come together easily for a fun family baking project.

 1/4 cup sprinkles, plus more for topping

 Line 2 large baking sheets with parchment or lightly grease.

 In a large bowl, beat together butter and sugar until light and fluffy.
 Beat in egg and vanilla extract.
 Mix in flour, cornstarch, baking powder, baking soda, and salt until just combined.
 Gently fold in the sprinkles.

 Scoop out tablespoon sized balls of dough and place 2-3 inches apart on prepared baking sheets.
 Lightly flatten each ball and top with additional sprinkles.
 Cover the baking sheet with plastic and refrigerate for at least an hour.

-Preheat oven to 350 degrees F. Baked chilled cookies until set, but not yet golden, about 8 minutes.
+Preheat oven to 350 degrees F. Baked chilled cookies until set, but barely golden on the bottom, about 8 minutes.
 They will still be soft.
 Allow to cool on pan 5 minutes before removing to wire rack.
 Repeat with remaining cookies.